Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Image-based registration

 Beyond geometry-based masking, \citet{tang2024deformable} proposed an auxiliary-image-based intensity consistency constraint.
 Instead of relying on consistency calculations between just two images, the model introduces a third, auxiliary image, and compares the direct registration path with an indirect one via the auxiliary scan.
 Differences between these two paths form a soft weight map that down-weights unreliable regions.
 This approach is particularly appealing for longitudinal studies with multiple time points.
 Similarly, \citet{wu2024noise} proposed a self-explainable approach using internal model behavior to detect inconsistencies without requiring explicit masks.
 Their method introduces noise-removed inconsistency activation maps, which highlight regions where the model struggles to reduce the similarity loss.
 The resulting maps serve as soft masks to weigh the loss function, improving robustness to unreliable or missing correspondences.

 In contrast to all masking-based approaches, \citet{joshi2023metaregnet} introduced MetaRegNet, a metamorphic image registration framework that explicitly models both deformation and appearance changes.
 Their architecture uses dual branches to learn a smooth spatial deformation and an additive intensity source term representing new or missing structures (e.g., resection cavity or tumor recurrence).
-Built employing Lipschitz continuous residual blocks \citep{joshi2022diffeomorphic}, the model encourages physically plausible deformations while accounting for lesion-induced mass effects.
+Built employing Lipschitz continuous residual blocks \citep{joshi2022diffeomorphic, joshi2023r2net}, the model encourages physically plausible deformations while accounting for lesion-induced mass effects. \citet{pan2025metamorphic} extend the metamorphic idea with MetaLapIRN, using a three-level conditional Laplacian pyramid (cLapIRN \citep{mok2021conditional}) to handle large pre- to post-resection shifts without the need of affine pre-alignment.
+Alongside a diffeomorphic velocity field, the network predicts a bounded tumor-specific intensity-variation field, synthesizing pathological appearance changes rather than masking them.
+MetaLapIRN achieved lower landmark error and smoother deformations than the masking-based DIRAC on the BraTS-Reg dataset, particularly near the tumor.

+A different alternative is proposed by \citet{wu2025crrnet} in CRRNet, where missing correspondences are reconstructed instead.
+It flags unreliable matches via forward-backward consistency, then restores them with inpainting-style filling from nearby valid matches plus learned long-range sampling of distant ones, re-estimating the cavity rather than masking it out.
+The trade-off is that it falters in large textureless regions, where the correlation cues it depends on are weak.